What Does Creatine Do For Women? How Women Can Benefit

 Take a look at the evidence:

-One study conducted on female athletes found that creatine consumption, paired with regular exercise, may result in increased upper body strength, and area where women sometimes struggle to make substantial gains compared to men.
-Furthermore, creatine supplementation in women was also linked to a significant reduction in body fat percentage after just five weeks of regular dosing.
+One study conducted on female athletes found that creatine consumption, paired with regular exercise, may result in increased upper body strength, an area where women sometimes struggle to make substantial gains compared to men.

 Similarly, another study found that women may experience enhanced lower body gains when supplementing with creatine, without any notable increase in body weight or a "bulkiness.”